-Exams: Students will have the opportunity to take two exams through Carmen.
+Exams: Students will take two exams through Carmen.
 Each exam is worth 20% of the final grade for a total of 40% of the final course grade.
-The two exams are non-cumulative.
+I will administer both exams during the regular semester (weeks 5 and 12).
+Both exams will cover only material in the unit of the course immediately prior to the exam (i.e., exams are not cumulative).

 The exams will rigorously test your knowledge about the course topics.
-I have designed the exams to be challenging for two reasons.
-First, their rigor will motivate you to keep up with the material each week and to study as you would for a standard, in-person exam.
+I have designed the exams to be difficult for two reasons.
+First, the difficulty will motivate you to keep up with the material each week and to study as you would for a standard, in-person exam.
 Second, all exams are open book and open notes.
 The exam material will come from the lectures and the assigned readings/materials.
 The exam questions are applied rather than definition-based.
+This means you will not only need to know the definition of concepts, but also how to apply/identify those concepts in real-world examples.
 Exams may contain multiple-choice, true-false, and matching questions.
-Students will a defined and announced amount of time to complete each exam and exams will contain approximately 25 questions.
+Students will have 60 minutes to complete each exam and exams will contain approximately 25 questions.
 The time limit will greatly constrain the ability to look up individual answers.
 Students must be knowledgeable of the course material to perform well on the exam within the allotted time and must complete each exam.
 I do not allow group work on the exams and doing so constitutes academic misconduct.
 Please prepare well and do not wait until the last minute to start an exam, as technological issues can occur (see technology policy below for more details).
 If students have questions about the exams generally, they should use the General Exam Discussion Board available in Carmen.